actions-marketplace-validations/sherifalaa55_gh-action-bump-version/README.md

 ```

 #### **tag-suffix:**
-Prefix that is used for the git tag  (optional).
+Suffix that is used for the git tag  (optional).
 Example:
 ```yaml
 - name:  'Automated Version Bump'
   uses:  'phips28/gh-action-bump-version@master'